-2. Process for First Plat Approval Review of Environmental, Historical Structures and Cemeteries Information
+(2) Review of Environmental, Historical Structures and Cemeteries Information

 Prior to submittal of the First Plat to the Planning Department, the applicant shall submit the required environmental information to the Environmental Quality Department for review.
 Depending on the number of proposed lots, the applicant is required to submit either general environmental documentation or an Environmental Impact Assessment.
 At this time the applicant shall also notify the Chatham County Historical Association of the presence of any historical structures or cemeteries on or adjacent to the property.